 Class of asset Useful life (years)

 Buildings and improvements 1 to 100

 Plant and equipment 1 to 30

+Right-of-use land 15

-Right-of-use assets 5 to 15
+Right-of-use plant and equipment 5

 Intangibles 3 to 10

 The useful lives of intangible assets are assessed to be either finite or indefinite.
 The Trust only has intangible assets with finite lives.
 The amortisation period and the amortisation method for intangible assets is reviewed on an annual basis.